-1) All tardies will be unexcused unless the student has a pass from a teacher or the office that specifically states the tardy should be excused.

-- 2) The teacher will inform the office staff and student when a student has been penalized for being tardy. - 3) The office staff will record all tardies and when a student has reached 3 total tardies in a semester the student will be assigned after school detention. - 4) One tardy equals one period absence.
+- 1) All tardies will be unexcused unless the student has a pass from a teacher or the office that specifically states the tardy should be excused. - 2) The teacher will inform the office staff and student when a student has been penalized for being tardy. - 3) The office staff will record all tardies and when a student has reached 3 total tardies in a semester the student will be assigned after school detention with the corresponding teacher (will follow Clarkson Public Schools behavioral referral form). - 4) One tardy equals one period of absence.